LEEKESH123/Leekesh123/README.md

-<h3 align="center">I am Rangala Mahesh, an enthusiastic and versatile individual deeply passionate about the realm of technology and its endless possibilities.</h3>
+<h3 align="center">I am Pagoti Leekesh Kumar, an enthusiastic and versatile individual deeply passionate about the realm of technology and its endless possibilities.</h3>

 - 🔭 I’m currently Pursing **BTech in Electronics and Communication Engineering**